TritonDataCenter/smartos-live/README.md

 * In the *#smartos* IRC channel on the [Freenode IRC network](https://freenode.net/).

+This project is released with a Contributor [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project and our community, you agree to abide by its terms.

 ## Bug Reports

 If you encounter a problem, please reach out for assistance.
 You can